Hochschule der Bildenden Künste Saar: History

 The Hochschule der Bildenden Künste Saar (HBKsaar) was formally established as an independent institution in 1989 through legislation enacted by the state of Saarland.
 Its foundation marked the continuation and restructuring of earlier art and design education in the region, particularly from the postwar Schule für Kunst und Handwerk, which had operated within the former Fachhochschule des Saarlandes since the 1970s.

 The new institution was led by artist and educator Jo Enzweiler as its first rector.
 Under his leadership, HBKsaar adopted a project-oriented, interdisciplinary academic model that remains central to its curriculum.
-The university’s main building, the Comeniushaus, is located in central Saarbrücken.
+The university's main building, the Comeniushaus (named after John Amos Comenius), is located in central Saarbrücken.
 The baroque structure, originally constructed in the late 18th century and rebuilt after damage in World War II, has housed the art school since its founding.

 In addition to its central campus, HBKsaar maintains studios and workshops in Völklingen, particularly for sculpture and spatial art.
 These facilities are located within the grounds of the former Völklingen Ironworks, a UNESCO World Heritage Site, with expanded infrastructure added in the early 2000s.

-HBKsaar is also affiliated with the Institute for Contemporary Art in Saarland (Institut für aktuelle Kunst im Saarland), which operates under the university’s institutional framework.
+HBKsaar is also affiliated with the Institute for Contemporary Art in Saarland (Institut für aktuelle Kunst im Saarland), which operates under the university's institutional framework.
 As of 2021, Christian Bauer serves as the rector of the university.